 So, much like another person who appears on this blog – Photo Scales – Cycle was named after one of her Father’s passions!

 After 1881 I struggled to find Cycle on the censuses.
 This is because I found a marriage for her, marrying an Edwin F Hubbard, but could not find either of them under that surname.
 When I looked into Edwin’s family however, I realised they all had the same middle name – Fortescue.
 In fact in 1891 Edwin, his brother and his Mother are all using the surname Fortescue, even though he marries using Hubbard, and his Mother’s maiden name is Greey (not a typo, it’s with two e’s).
 Amelia also goes back to using Hubbard in 1911.
 Oddly, some of Edwin’s siblings emigrate to the USA, but continue to use Hubbard.
 I did wonder if they did this to escape some kind of scandal, but I couldn’t find any records of crimes committed by any of the family, and Edwin’s father’s absences are explained by his occupation as a travelling salesman, confirmed by finding him staying in hotels and the varying birthplaces of the children.
-Despite going back a few generations either side I couldn’t find any Fortescue’s and that aspect may have to remain a mystery… Unless anyone reading knows the answer of course!
+Despite going back a few generations either side I couldn’t find any Fortescue’s and that aspect may have to remain a mystery… Unless anyone reading knows the answer of course! *Update – a comment below from a descendant explains there really was no reason behind it other than Fortescue sounding a bit posher!*

 And so I found Cycle and Edwin Fortescue, living in Caversham, Oxford, in a recently built house called ‘Tally Ho!‘.
 They have two children (Their first sadly dies aged 2), who are registered with the surname Fortescue-Hubbard.